bworks84/my_portfolio/README.md

 [x] Work on scripts in package.json to automate build, sync to s3 bucket, and invalidate CF distro

-[ ] Implement API that only fires once for each session
+[X] Implement API that only fires once for each session 12/12

 # Steps